+Property Requirements

+- The right kind of property maybe a villa, townhouse, duplex, apartment, detached house or granny flat. - Size and number of bedrooms. - Number of living spaces and whether they can accommodate a shared place as well as allow for privacy. - Does the property need a garden?

+Community Factors

-Property Requirements Community Factors The right kind of property - maybe a villa, townhouse, duplex, apartment, detached house or granny flat.
-Size and number of bedrooms.
-Number of living spaces and whether they can accommodate a shared place as well as allow for privacy.
-Does the property need a garden?
-A chosen community to support existing connections.
-Proximity to local amenities such as shops, public transport.
-Proximity to friends and family.
-Proximity to place of school, employment, recreational/leisure and other community activities.
-Is the location considered safe?
-Will the community support what we have learnt about the person's expectations for the future?
+- A chosen community to support existing connections. - Proximity to local amenities such as shops, public transport. - Proximity to friends and family. - Proximity to place of school, employment, recreational/leisure and other community activities. - Is the location considered safe? - Will the community support what we have learnt about the person's expectations for the future?

+Adaptability

-Adaptability Other Considerations Are there spaces that need to be accessible and or adapted?
-What is the age of the house?
-Will there be a lot of ongoing maintenance?
-Do we need to consider any future changes?
-How adaptable is the housing to different living arrangements which include formal and informal autoparts? • Conduct a home safety assessment.
-Are there any issues which may affect the health and safety of the occupants living within the home? supports? (e.g. are bedrooms big enough to accommodate a couple who are Shared Living support persons or a second individual with a disability?) • If the home is leased publicly, are there any parameters surrounding the lease for the purposes of Shared Living arrangements?
+- Are there spaces that need to be accessible and or adapted? - Do we need to consider any future changes? - How adaptable is the housing to different living arrangements which include formal and informal supports? (e.g. are bedrooms big enough to accommodate a couple who are Shared Living support persons or a second individual with a disability?)